Late-time X-ray afterglows of GRBs: Implications for particle acceleration at relativistic shocks: Maximum synchrotron photon energy

 \subsection{Analytical prediction based on PIC simulations}

-In this section we recall the results by \cite{2013ApJ...771...54S} on the maximum electron energies, under the assumption that the shock is ultra-relativistic.

-When the cooling rate of electrons balances the acceleration rate (here only the energy losses due to synchrotron emission are considered), electrons can no longer gain energy and reach the cooling limit at a Lorentz factor $\gamma_{\rm syn}$, corresponding to the typical synchrotron photon energy $h\nu_{\rm syn}$.
-Adopting the acceleration rate estimated by \cite{2013ApJ...771...54S}, $h\nu_{\rm syn}$ can be expressed as
+In this section, we recall the results by \cite{2013ApJ...771...54S} on the maximum electron energies under the assumption that the shock is ultra-relativistic.
+When the cooling rate of electrons balances the acceleration rate (we only considered the energy losses due to synchrotron emission), electrons can no longer gain energy and reach the cooling limit at a Lorentz factor $\gamma_{\rm syn}$, corresponding to the typical synchrotron photon energy $h\nu_{\rm syn}$.
+At the acceleration rate estimated by \cite{2013ApJ...771...54S}, $h\nu_{\rm syn}$ can be expressed as

-where $E_{\rm k}$ is the isotropic shock kinetic energy, $\epsilon_{\rm B}$ is the fraction of the shock energy that is carried by the downstream magnetic field, $t_{\rm obs}$ is the observer time and $z$ is the redshift of the source.
-'ISM' and 'wind' refer to the interstellar medium-like case (constant upstream number density $n = n_0$) and to the wind-like case ($n = A\, R^{-2}$, where $R$ is the distance from the progenitor, and $A_{\star} = A/3 \times 10^{35} {\, \rm cm^{-1}}$ -- \citealt{Chevalier2000}), respectively.
-We use the notation $Q_{\alpha} = Q/10^{\alpha}$ for all the quantities, in cgs units.
+where $E_{\rm k}$ is the isotropic shock kinetic energy, $\epsilon_{\rm B}$ is the fraction of the shock energy that is carried by the downstream magnetic field, $t_{\rm obs}$ is the observer time, and $z$ is the redshift of the source.
+"ISM" and "wind" refer to the interstellar medium-like case (constant upstream number density $n = n_0$) and to the wind-like case ($n = A\, R^{-2}$, where $R$ is the distance from the progenitor, and $A_{\star} = A/3 \times 10^{35} {\, \rm cm^{-1}}$ \citealt{Chevalier2000}), respectively.
+We use the notation $Q_{\alpha} = Q/10^{\alpha}$ for all the quantities in cgs units.
 The above estimate of $h\nu_{\rm syn}$ neglects cooling induced by the synchrotron self-Compton (SSC) process, which is generally negligible at the times relevant to this study.
 This choice is conservative with respect to our conclusions.

-Besides, the acceleration process quenches when the isotropization rate of downstream particles becomes smaller than their gyro-frequency, in which case downstream particles are constrained to move along the magnetic lines perpendicular to the shock normal and can hardly cross the shock.
-This happens when the particle energy reaches the so-called saturation, or magnetized, limit $\gamma_{\rm sat}$, corresponding to a characteristic synchrotron photon energy \citep{2013ApJ...771...54S}
+In addition, the acceleration process is quenched when the isotropization rate of downstream particles becomes lower than their gyro-frequency, in which case downstream particles are constrained to move along the magnetic lines perpendicular to the shock normal and can hardly cross the shock.
+This occurs when the particle energy reaches the so-called saturation, or magnetized, limit $\gamma_{\rm sat}$, corresponding to a characteristic synchrotron photon energy \citep{2013ApJ...771...54S}